ChristopheJacquet/PiFmRds/README.md

 TA OFF
 ...
 ```

+> [!TIP]
+> The program that opens the named pipe in write mode can be started after Pi-FM-RDS
+> (like above) or before (in which case Pi-FM-RDS does not have to wait at startup).

 Every line must start with either `PS`, `RT` or `TA`, followed by one space character, and the desired value.
 Any other line format is silently ignored. `TA ON` switches the Traffic Announcement flag to *on*, any other value switches it to *off*.